naliferopoulos/ThinkingInBinary/hacking-humans.md

 ### Someone you're not

-Time goes by, and Lana's dad is trying to find her a new Mum.
+Time goes by, and Lana's dad is trying to find her a new mum.
 After all, it's been 3 years since the break up.
 When he finally meets a new lady, he is confronted with the first problem of their relationship: *How* do they tell Lana?
 After brainstorming on the matter for a bit, he comes up with a solution.
 A solution which, without him realizing, utilizes the third principle of hacking people; *pretending to be someone you are not*.
 He tells Lana that his date is not in fact a date, but a colleague hoping that he will find a way to ease her in on the situation.

 ### Punchline